Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 //      "bounds" is the area of the screen it renders to and "texBounds" is the area on the texture it will use in pixels.
 //      by default rendering the whole texture

+void renderTexture(Texture texture, Bounds2D bounds, Bounds2D texBounds = { 0.0f, 0.0f, -1.0f, -1.0f });
+//    ^ Renders the texture to the screen using the default shader, bounds is the area of the screen it renders to
-void renderTexture(Texture texture, float x, float y, float w = -1, float h = -1);
+//      and texBounds is the area on the texture it will use in pixels, by default rendering the whole texture void renderTexture(Texture texture, float x, float y, float w = -1, float h = -1);
-//    ^ Renders the texture to the screen in the area given, the -1 just shows that it uses the texture's width as the width instead of a set width
+//    ^ Renders the texture to the screen in the area given

 // Renders the mesh given to the screen void renderMesh(Mesh mesh, std::vector<Material> materials, glm::mat4x4& transform);
 void renderMesh(Mesh mesh, std::vector<Material> materials, Vec3 pos, Vec3 rotation = { 0.0f, 0.0f, 0.0f }, Vec3 scale = { 1.0f, 1.0f, 1.0f });

+// Renders a rect to the screen, this can use batching unlike renderQuad void renderRect(Material mat, Bounds2D bounds);
-void renderQuad3D(Material mat, Vec3 position, Vec2 size, Vec3 rotation = { 0.0f, 0.0f, 0.0f }, Bounds2D texBounds = { 0.0f, 0.0f, 1.0f, 1.0f });
+// Renders a rect in 3D space, taking in a 3D position, size and rotation, can use batching unlike renderQuad3D void renderRect3D(Material mat, Vec3 position, Vec2 size, Vec3 rotation = { 0.0f, 0.0f, 0.0f });
-//    ^ Renders a quad in 3D space, taking in a 3D position, size and rotation, texBounds is the UV bounds from 0.0f - 1.0f

-void renderQuad(Material mat, Bounds2D bounds, Bounds2D texBounds = { 0.0f, 0.0f, 1.0f, 1.0f });
+// Renders a quad in 3D space, taking in a 3D position, size and rotation, texBounds is the UV bounds from 0.0f - 1.0f void renderQuad3D(Material mat, Vec3 position, Vec2 size, Vec3 rotation = { 0.0f, 0.0f, 0.0f }, Bounds2D texBounds = { 0.0f, 0.0f, 1.0f, 1.0f });
-//    ^ Renders a quad to the screen not caring for perspective or view, texBounds is the UV bounds from 0.0f - 1.0f
+// Renders a quad to the screen not caring for perspective or view, texBounds is the UV bounds from 0.0f - 1.0f void renderQuad(Material mat, Bounds2D bounds, Bounds2D texBounds = { 0.0f, 0.0f, 1.0f, 1.0f });

 void setCullMode(unsigned int cullMode)
 //    ^ Sets the cull mode of the renderer, using LOST_CULL_FRONT, LOST_CULL_BACK, LOST_CULL_NONE, LOST_CULL_FRONT_AND_BACK and LOST_CULL_AUTO
 //      LOST_CULL_AUTO is the default, when this mode is set it uses the cull mode of the material being used (Which by default is LOST_CULL_BACK)

+void setFillColor(float r, float g, float b, float a = 255.0f); // Sets the fill color used by the render when creating meshes const Color& getFillColor(); // Returns the fill color currently set in the state machine const Color& getNormalizedColor(); // Returns the fill color (normalized to 0 - 1) currently set in the state machine

+void setClearColor(unsigned int id, Color color); // Sets the clear color of the output texture where color is normalized
 ```

 ---